 EYE PROTECTION: Eyes are extremely vulnerable.
 The possibility of fire, explosion, and the spattering of corrosive chemicals makes the wearing of APPROVED EYE PROTECTION MANDATORY.
 From the moment that you enter the lab to the time that you leave, you will wear approved eye protection AT ALL TIMES.
-Whether you are washing glassware, taking a melting point (MP) or spectrum, or weighing material, you will wear eye protection AT ALL TIMES while in the lab.
-You may be doing something seemingly nonhazardous, but your neighbor may have an accident that could affect you.
+Whether you are washing glassware, taking a melting point (mp) or spectrum, or weighing material, you will wear eye protection AT ALL TIMES while in the lab.
+You may be doing something seemingly nonhazardous, but your neighbor may have an accident that will affect you.
 For this reason, everyone must wear eye protection constantly while in the lab.
 Failure to do so will result in the loss of credit.
-Normal prescription glasses are not sufficient.
+Normal prescription glasses are not acceptable.
 Shatterproof goggles or safety glasses which cover the sides and tops of the eyes must be worn.
 Safety glasses must conform to ANSI Standard Z87.
 So called "visitor" glasses are not acceptable.
 Contact lenses, even with additional safety glasses, should never be worn in the lab.
 Chemicals splashed into the eye can become trapped between the eye and the contact lens, making washing of the contaminated spot difficult, and possibly causing the lens to become fused to the eye.
 If a chemical enters the eye, immediately flush the eye with water for 15 minutes, using an eyewash fountain.
 Have someone help you to get to the fountain and to keep the eye open while flushing.
 Report the accident immediately to your instructor.
 You must be accompanied to the infirmary as soon as possible after flushing the eye.
 Know the location of the nearest eyewash fountain.

 TOXICITY: Treat all laboratory chemicals as if they are toxic - most of them are.
-Do not inhale them (dust or vapors), ingest them, or allow them to come into contact with your skin.
-Many organic chemicals can pass rapidly through the skin, and even gloves, to cause systemic poisoning.
+Do not inhale them, ingest them, or allow them to come into contact with your skin.
+Many organic chemicals can pass rapidly through the skin and even gloves to cause systemic poisoning.
 Wash spills off of the skin immediately with copious amounts of water and soap, then consult your instructor.
-Note that gloves are not used in this lab.
-Gloves make working on the small scale used in the lab very difficult.
-Also, the type of glove must be matched to the specific chemical being used.
-Otherwise a chemical can pass right through the glove, onto the skin, and enter the bloodstream.
-All work with laboratory chemicals must be done in your fume hood.
+Evaporate hazardous solvents and carry out reactions which emit toxic vapors in a fume hood only.
 Dispose of wastes properly (see WASTE DISPOSAL below).
 For obvious reasons, food and drink, even if in a closed container, are not allowed in the lab.
-PERIOD.
 Wash your hands thoroughly with soap and water before leaving the lab, whether for a moment or for the day.
-It is good lab practice to wash your hands frequently while working in a lab, just in case accidental exposure occurs.

 FIRES: Many organic solvents are extremely flammable - more so even than gasoline.
-For this reason, open flames will not be used in the lab.
-Heating will be done with electrically heated devices or steam baths.
-Note though that the commonly used solvent, diethyl ether, has an autoignition point of 175°C - even a hot sand bath or melting point device can ignite it.
+For this reason, on the occasion that a gas burner must be used, before you even think about lighting the burner, be sure that your TA has given you explicit instructions to do so, and then observe your immediate vicinity to see what your neighbors are doing.
+Only when you are certain that no flammable solvents are being used, may you light the burner.
+Conversely, be certain that no flames are present nearby when you work with a flammable solvent.
+When finished using a gas burner, always turn off the gas by closing the main valve completely to the down position.
+Note that the commonly used solvent, diethyl ether, has an autoignition point of 175°C - even a hot plate or mp apparatus can ignite it.
 Note too that any electrical device can arc upon being switched on or off, and can therefore ignite a flammable solvent.
 Be sure that you know the location and proper use of the nearest fire extinguisher and safety shower.